What do you do when your husband disappoints you?

-I have talked about how my husband and I are different in personality.
-What that means is that we have no shortage of opportunity to disappoint each other.
+I have talked about how my husband and I are different in personality and what that means is that we have no shortage of opportunities to disappoint each other.

-When we moved to America, I had to take a driving test to get an American drivers license.
+When we relocated to America from Kenya, I had to take a driving test to get an American drivers license.